 To operate legally in the UK, Claims Management Companies must be on the Authorised Business Register of the Ministry of Justice.
 The same governmental unit also takes action when CMCs break the terms and conditions of the Conduct of Authorised Person Rule.

-The rapid expansion of CMCs in the 1990s took everyone by surprise, including the government.
+The rapid expansion of claims management companies in the 1990s took everyone by surprise, including the UK government.

-Regulations regarding CMCs and their conduct were tightened up in 2013.
+Regulations regarding claims management companies and their conduct were tightened up in 2013.
 Some of the new rules included a ban on verbal contracts, and that data for telemarketing purposes had to be obtained legally.
 All complaints about CMCs go to the Legal Ombudsman.

 Will the FCA take over CMC authorisation and regulation?